Pro Tip: Use Ghostreader on this doc đ»

 How do I customize the swipe actions in the Reader mobile app?

-You can customize the swipe actions in the Reader mobile app by navigating to the Settings
+You can customize the swipe actions in the Reader mobile app by navigating to the Account

 tab and choosing Customize swipes